Getting started

 Important

-If your program is using Arduino I/O functions, refer to the Migration guide to modify your program accordingly.
+If your program is using Arduino I/O functions, please refer to the migration guide on how to modify your code accordingly.